-- 2.24.1 Governing bodies may spend budget shares for the purposes of the school, subject to the provisions of this Scheme, for example for the repayment of deficit balances. - 2.24.2 The Secretary of State may prescribe additional purposes for which expenditure of the budget share may occur. - 2.24.3 As from 1st April 2011, by virtue of Section 50(3A), amounts spent by governing bodies on community facilities or services under section 27 of the Education Act 2002 are deemed eligible as being "spent for any purposes of the school" in 2.22.1 above. - 2.24.4 In addition, schools may spend their budgets on pupils who are on the roll of other maintained schools or academies
+- 2.24.1 Governing bodies may spend budget shares for the purposes of the school, subject to the provisions of this Scheme, for example for the repayment of deficit balances. - 2.24.2 The Secretary of State may prescribe additional purposes for which expenditure of the budget share may occur. - 2.24.3 As from 1st April 2011, by virtue of Section 50(3A), amounts spent by governing bodies on community facilities or services under section 27 of the Education Act 2002 are deemed eligible as being spent for the purposes of the school. - 2.24.4 In addition, schools may spend their budgets on pupils who are on the roll of other maintained schools or academies